irrelevation/Notes/gitbook/books/domain-driven-design.md

 ## The Model

-The model should model those aspects of our domain that are necessary to solve the problem and leave out those that are not.
+The model should make those aspects of our domain explicit that are necessary to solve the problem and leave out those that are not.
 The model must be coupled to it's implementation.
 Developing the model is an iterative Process.
 The implementation will influence the model and vice versa.